rishicomplex/rishicomplex.github.io/_posts/2020-12-25-whats-the-best-strategy-when-playing-horse.markdown

 #### Deriving the formula

 Let us calculate the optimal shot on Player 1's turn.
+Note that a "turn" lasts as long as the player whose turn it is does not miss their shot.
 We will assume that Player 1 will shoot the same optimal shot each time it is their turn.
 Let $$p_1$$ be the probability that Player 1 makes this shot, $$p_2$$ be the probability that Player 2 makes the same shot, and $$e_N$$ be the expected number of turns for Player 1 to win $$N$$ letters.

-If Player 1 misses the shot, the expected number of turns going forward is $$1 + e_N$$, since Player 1 has used the up the current turn, and must restart in the same position next turn.
+If Player 1 misses the shot, the expected number of turns going forward is $$1 + e_N$$, since Player 1 has used up the current turn, and must restart in the same position next turn.
 If Player 1 makes the shot, and Player 2 misses the shot, the expected number of turns is $$e_{N-1}$$, since the turn continues with one less letter to win.
 Finally, if Player 1 and Player 2 both make the shot, the expected number of turns is simply $$e_N$$.
 Putting these together, we have

 $$
 \begin{equation}